- June 10, 2021

 70% of smokers want to quit.
 Smoking is bad for your overall health, increases your odds of a cardiovascular event, has been linked to various cancers and impacts your ability to breathe.
+Learn how dental implants and smoking combined can affect the success of your dental implant treatment.

 A Quick Timetable